Intrapersonal communication: Relation to interpersonal communication

-Another discussion in the academic literature is about the question of whether intrapersonal communication is in some sense more fundamental than interpersonal communication.
+Another discussion in the academic literature is about the question of whether intrapersonal communication is in some sense more basic than interpersonal communication.
 This is based on the idea that some form of intrapersonal communication is necessary for and accompanies interpersonal communication.
-For example, when a person receives a message from a friend inviting them to their favorite restaurant, there can be various internal reactions to this message before sending an answer in return.
+For example, when a person receives a message from a friend inviting them to their favorite restaurant, there are often various internal reactions to this message before sending an answer in return.
 These reactions include sights and scents, memories from previous visits, checking whether this would clash with other plans, and devising a route to get to the restaurant.
 These reactions are forms of intrapersonal communication.
 Other examples include self-talk in an attempt to evaluate the positions expressed by the speaker to assess whether one agrees or disagrees with them.
 But intrapersonal communication can also occur by itself without another party being involved.

 For these reasons, some theorists, like James Honeycutt and Sheila Steinberg, have claimed that intrapersonal communication is the foundation of all other forms of communication.
 Similar claims are that intrapersonal communication is omnipresent and that it is a requirement or preliminary of interpersonal communication.
 However, the claim of the primacy of intrapersonal communication is not generally accepted and many theorists hold that social interaction is more basic.
 They often see inner speech as an internalized or derivative version of social speech.

 A closely related issue concerns the questions of how interpersonal and intrapersonal communication interact in the development of children.
 According to Jean Piaget, for example, intrapersonal communication develops first and manifests as a form of egocentric speech.
 This happens during play activities and may help the child learn to control their activities and plan ahead.
 Piaget holds that, at this early stage, children are not yet fully social beings and are more concerned with developing their individuality.
-On this view, interpersonal speech only arises later in the individual's development.
+On this view, interpersonal speech only arises later in the person's development.
 This view is opposed by Lev Vygotsky, who argues that intrapersonal communication only happens as an internalization of interpersonal communication.
 According to him, children learn the tools for self-talk when their parents talk to them to regulate their behavior, for example, through suggestions, warnings, or commands.
 Intrapersonal communication may then be understood as an attempt by the child to regulate their behavior through similar means.